ANONYMOUS609/FileStorage/README.md

 # File Store

-### An android mobile application to store and retreive PDF files using firebase.
+### An android mobile application to store and retreive PDF files using google firebase database.